PabloMartinTejedor/Player-Position-Classifier-Neural-Networks/README.md

 This classification task is inspired by real-world scenarios such as:

-- 🔄 Position Reassignment — Identifying players who might perform better in a different role (e.g., like in "Moneyball").
+- **Position Reassignment** — Identifying players who might perform better in a different role.
-- 🎭 Versatility Detection — Recognizing hybrid or multi-role players.
+- **Versatility Detection** — Recognizing hybrid or multi-role players.
-- 🔍 Scouting Optimization — Suggesting ideal profiles for recruitment.
+- **Scouting Optimization** — Suggesting ideal profiles for recruitment.
-- 🎮 Video Game Integration — Enabling team auto-generation and improving realism through AI.
+- **Video Game Integration** — Enabling team auto-generation and improving realism through AI.

 The entire pipeline is implemented from scratch using PyTorch and follows a structured machine learning approach: preprocessing, model definition, training, evaluation and comparison.

----

 ## 📚 Dataset Description